+- (A) Smooth manifolds with corners.

+- (B) Blow-up in differentiable manifolds.

+- (C) Fulton-MacPherson compactification.

-- (A) Smooth manifolds with corners. - (B) Blow-up in differentiable manifolds. - (C) Compactification of configuration spaces of a manifold with boundary. - (D) Orientations on manifolds and on their intersections. - (E) Well-definedness of Kontsevich's characteristic class.
+- (D) Orientations on manifolds and on their intersections.

+- (E) Well-definedness of Kontsevich's characteristic class.

-(F) Homology class of the diagonal.
+- (F) Homology class of the diagonal.

-The readers who do not need to check the technical details for the moment can read only §2-4.
+The readers who do not need to check the technical details for the moment can read only $\S 2-4$ .